-If your law firm needs assistance when translating legal documents, you have an extensive choice ahead of you.
-Do you feed these documents through machine language translation software, or do you let a human translator do the job?
+If your law firm needs assistance translating legal documents, you have an extensive choice ahead of you.
+Do you feed these documents through machine language translation software or let a human translator do the job?

 A legal translation agency will have both options available for its clients, but it’s not always easy to understand which one you should choose.
 This guide is here to help.
 Below, you’ll find out what the machines do best and what’s better left to humans.

 How Machine Translation Can Help Your Practice

 Machine translation’s top advantages are its price point and speed.
 In many cases, it’s the cheaper option for law firms.
 These machines can perform faster than any biological brain to produce more translations in less time than a human legal translator.

 This attractive cost-benefit to machine translation lends itself best to the e-discovery process.

 E-discovery nowadays is a lot like looking for a needle in a haystack.
 You may be trawling through zettabytes of data to find one piece of evidence.
 A zettabyte, by the way, is equal to 1 trillion gigabytes.

 While it could take several lifetimes for a team of people to go through this data, machine language translation software can help you complete the e-discovery step under a tight deadline.

 If speed is a machine’s forte, subtlety for languages is one of its weaknesses.
 That’s because machine language translation software chooses the most statistically probable word in a translation.